 - I. You must be over 18 years of age - II.
-You must be able to speak English at an intermediate or high level - III.
-Your minimum stay must be 3 weeks - However, due to competitiveness to get into our program, it is unlikely applicants under a 4-week stay will be accepted.
-Of course, those who apply for even longer stays have a higher chance of being selected for the program
+You must be able to speak English at a intermediate or high level - III.
+Your minimum stay must be 2 weeks (however, those who apply for longer stays have a higher chance of being selected for the program)